 Blogging Resolution No. 2 – Get Organised

-If you’re not already organised with your blog then I think this is the most important one for you.
-When you don’t know what to blog about from one minute to the next it gets quite stressful and can take all of the fun out of it.
-I wrote some tips a few months ago on how to organise your blog that you might find useful to get you going.
+If you’re not already organised with your blog then I think this is the most important resolution for you.
+When you don’t know what to blog about from one minute to the next it gets quite stressful and can take all the fun out of it.
+I wrote some tips a few months ago on how to organise your blog that you might find useful to get you going in the new year.

 Blogging Resolution No. 3 – Get To Grips With Google Analytics

+Another one of my top New Year’s Resolutions for bloggers is to learn how to use Google Analytics if you don’t already know your way around it.
 Understanding who visits your blog and what they like to read about will help you no end.
 To do this you need to understand what all of the stats mean in Google Analytics.
-Have a read of my blog post Why Google Analytics Should Be Every Bloggers Best Friend to see what stats you should be tracking.
+Have a read of my blog post Why Google Analytics Should Be Every Bloggers Best Friend to see what stats you should be tracking and how it will help you to blog.

 Blogging Resolution No. 4 – Write About What You Love